ryan-mcclue/musings/notes.md

 # Modern Program Woes
-STM32CubeMX (this justs generates code, IDE is full fledged) to download, must get link with email Once installed, a series of pop-up menus just keep appearing spontaneously as it has to download more to satisfy a simple create project
+STM32CubeMX (this justs generates code, IDE is full fledged) to download, must get link with email.
+STM32CubeIDE is woefully slow.
+Maximising to full screen just blurs out half Once installed, a series of pop-up menus just keep appearing spontaneously as it has to download more to satisfy a simple create project
 To download qtcreator well known bug that it selects the wrong mirror, 3MBps to 30kbs.
 Have to decipher command line arguments and mirror parsing, e.g. ./qt-unified-linux-x64-4.3.0-1-online.run --mirror http://ftp.jaist.ac.jp/pub/qtproject